 When a plant doesn’t get enough water, the leaves will begin to curl as it taps into its internal store of moisture.
 Dehydration is one of the main reasons a plant’s leaves may be curling, and several factors may lead to a plant being underwatered.

-Monsteras are native to Central American rainforests, where they are epiphytes, or plants that grow on other plants.
+Monsteras are native to Central American rainforests, where they are epiphytes or plants that grow on other plants.
 They are vining plants that attach themselves to tree trunks in the understory, where there’s lots of moisture in the air and in the ground.

-A monstera plant can grow very fast, however, and if their roots grow too big and the plant becomes root-bound, that soil gets displaced by tightly wound roots.
+A monstera plant can grow very fast, however, and if its roots grow too big and the plant becomes root-bound, that soil gets displaced by tightly wound roots.
 The more roots there are, the less and less moisture the pot can hold over time.
 A monstera should be repotted every year or two to be sure the pot is the right size for your plant.
 Smaller pots dry out faster since they hold less soil and water, so a pot should be large enough to accommodate the size and age of the monstera.

 While a monstera likes its roots to stay moist, it can become a problem if they are too wet.
 As an epiphyte, the plant’s ground roots are smaller and more fragile than plants with more robust tuberous or woody roots.